openxthinking/docs/global/howto.md

 	1. If you want a pattern instead of a color, then fill in the **Image** field.
 If you add both a color and image, then the image will be used for the swatch.
 	1. Select a **Base color** and **Base pattern**.
 	1. Click **Save**.
-1. Click **Save** to save your product.
+1. Click <kbd>Save</kbd>

-?> This part is not covered by our complimentary Support service.
+!> This part is not covered by our complimentary Support service.
 We cannot assist you in setting this up.

 #### Customize swatches